imammedo/terra-terminal/README.md

 Terra is now able to be displayed on multi-screens at the same time.
 You will get independant windows by screen.

+Features added based on upstream (https://code.launchpad.net/~ozcanesen/terra/trunk):
+- Use Terra Terminal on a multi-screen configuration
+- USe multiple Terra Terminals on one screen
+- Combine both configurations from above:
+  * Multiple Terra Terminal on Multiple Screens
+- Open a new Terra Terminal

 Features to come:
 - Save your layout.
+  => Work in Progress
-- Start other program at launch, saved in your layout
+- Start other program at launch, saved in your layout.
+   => When Layout backup will be fully operationnal
 - Start a graphical program instead of a term program.